Ottunger/whigi/README.md

 Then browse to your gitlab server usring HTTP to set everything up :)

 # Launch
+Best practice now is to use npm, issuing npm run build, npm run whigi, npm run whigi-restore.
 - Compile all TS files into JS files.
 Do not worry about non finding 'Promise', we run node v4.5, so we cannot build against ES6.
-Launching the compile script from the Whigi directory on Windows should do.
 - Just issue node index.js over the several servers
 - Static servers are described by a nginx configuration file
 - Don't forget to prepare database using the mongoInit.sh file!